 Dr. Rodchenkov’s cooperation with and testimony to Professor Richard McLaren was integral to the December 2016 McLaren report, which concluded that our client’s testimony and information was credible and corroborated and found that Russian officials had orchestrated a long-term doping program involving 1,000 athletes across 30 sports.
 Based on McLaren’s findings, the IOC announced in 2017 that Russia was barred from the 2018 Winter Games in Pyeongchang, South Korea.

 Jim Walden also used Dr. Rodchenkov’s evidence to advocate vigorously for doping reform.
 Jim presented at the Helsinki Commission in February 2018, then worked with U.S. Congress members to introduce the Rodchenkov Anti-Doping Act in December 2018, the first-ever criminal statute to combat doping fraud in major international sporting competitions.
-This piece of groundbreaking bipartisan legislation would criminalize doping fraud while providing a gateway for the Department of Justice to investigate and prosecute related corrupt practices.
+This piece of groundbreaking bipartisan legislation criminalizes doping fraud while providing a gateway for the Department of Justice to investigate and prosecute related corrupt practices.
+After passing the House of Representatives, The Rodchenkov Anti-Doping Act made its way to the Senate early in 2019 securing the endorsement of the legislative body on November 23, 2020.

 Jim Walden Testifies Before U.S. Congress Regarding The Rodchenkov Anti-Doping Act, (legislation he conceived), Commission on Security and Cooperation in Europe (CSCE) a/k/a U.S. Helsinki Commission (July 25, 2018)